Anju Bhargava: Education

-Work
+Professional Work

+Bhargava served, in 2014 as the first Chief Risk Officer for Centers for Medicare & Medicaid Services and, in 2015, as Deputy Chief Strategy Officer for Social Security Administration, retiring in 2020.

 Bhargava began her career as a banker and has held senior-level positions in corporate America, focusing on global business transformation, organizational development, and risk management, including credit and operational risk.
-Her research on super-regional bank Llan's loss experience was published by The RMA Journal, and received recognition from the Office of the Comptroller of Currency.
+Her research on NatWest USA's Loan's loss experience was published by The RMA Journal, and received recognition from the Office of the Comptroller of Currency.
 She worked with Rutgers Business School as a Fellow of Department of Accounting, Business Ethics and Information Systems on risk assurance and Enterprise Risk Management issues.
 She has held senior positions at Bank of America, Bear Stearns, BB&T Bank, IBM Global Services, Fleet/NatWest Bank and Chase Manhattan Bank.
-She has developed the executive executive education program Chakravyuhu, also known as the Labyrinth, a program for mentoring women in India and the U.S. to make the "step change" in their careers in the global corporate world.
-She previously taught organizational management at Rutgers Graduate School of Business.
+She has developed the executive education program Chakravyuhu, also known as the Labyrinth, a program for mentoring women in India and the U.S. to make the "step change" in their careers in the global corporate world.
+She previously taught organizational management and Diversity at Rutgers Graduate School of Business.

+White House Appointment

-Shortly after her appointment to the President's Inaugural Advisory Council in April 2009, Bhargava founded a progressive American organization advancing sevā, interfaith collaboration, pluralism, social justice and sustainable civic engagement to ignite grassroots social change and build healthy communities.
+Bhargava was appointed to President Obama's Inaugural Advisory Council in April 2009.
+Bhargava "a Livingston community leader has made her way onto the national stage and works on panel for President Obama".
+Shortly thereafter Bhargava founded a pioneering Hindu American organization advancing sevā, interfaith collaboration, pluralism, social justice and sustainable civic engagement to ignite grassroots social change and build healthy communities.
+As stated in May 2023, By Religion News Service, "Bhargava is among a rising cohort of American Hindu leaders becoming more public about their spirituality.
+They're inspired by the Hindu concept of "seva" — selfless service."

-As the only member of eastern tradition on the council, she brought to the White House more awareness of the issues facing the Dharmic community.
-She saw a need for greater integration of America's cultural and religious diversity and leveraging their skills to strengthen America domestically and globally.
-Hence, along with the Council recommendations, with the HASC team, she wrote a community assessment report “Call to Serve” and presented it to the President and Senior Administration officials.
-This became a strategic and visionary road map for integration of the Hindu community to make service and volunteering a defining part of Hindu/Dharmic American life and culture.
-The overall goal is to increase civic engagement, to increase and promote volunteering, and foster interfaith collaboration while addressing the nation's needs.
+As the only member of eastern tradition on the council, she brought to the White House more awareness of the issues facing the Dharmic communities.
+She saw a need for greater integration of America's cultural and religious diversity and leveraging their skills to strengthen America domestically and globally Hence, along with the Council recommendations, with the HASC team, she wrote a community assessment report “Call to Serve” and presented it to the President and Senior Administration officials.
+She served on the Department of Homeland Security’s Faith-based Advisory Council and assisted the President's Interfaith Campus Challenge (Department of Education).

+Bhargava played the central role in co-hosting four conferences with the White House to energize Dharmic Seva.
 She developed tools for a faith-based, in-culture approach to development for the Hindu/Dharmic community to serve, such as UtsavSeva.
-This approach has received widespread support from key spiritual leaders, including the Dalai Lama, Sri Sri Ravi Shankar, Amma, ISKCON, Chinmaya Mission and others.
+This approach has received widespread support from key spiritual leaders, including the Dalai Lama, Pujya Swami Dayananda Saraswati, Sri Sri Ravi Shankar, Mata Amritanandamayi, ISKCON, Chinmaya Mission and others.
+In this interview with Georgetown University's Berkeley Center, Bhargava discusses her perspectives on Hindu identity and social justice and describes the work of Hindu American Seva Communities.

-Bhargava played a key role in co-hosting 3 historic conferences with the White House: